Rapid Influenza Antigen (Nasal or Throat Swab)

 What other tests might I have along with this test?

-antibody test, viral culture, or reverse transcriptase polymerase chain reaction.
+viral culture, or reverse transcriptase polymerase chain reaction test for influenza

+DNA.
 Testing for influenza antigens is considered a screening test.
-Your provider may use
+Your healthcare

-more accurate tests if he or she thinks the diagnosis needs to be confirmed.
+provider may use more accurate tests if they think the diagnosis needs to be confirmed.

 What do my test results mean?

-Normal results are negative, meaning that no signs of the virus were found and that
+A negative result means that no signs of the virus were found and that you may not

-you don't have the flu.
-But the results of this test should be interpreted with caution
+have the flu.
+The results of this test should be interpreted with caution because rapid

-because rapid influenza antigen tests may have a significant number of false-negative
+influenza antigen tests may have a significant number of false-negative results.
+This

-results.
-This means that you may have the flu.
+means that you may have the flu even if your results were negative.

 A positive result means that signs of the virus were found and that you may have the